 There is evidence of a prior permit being issued for a retail/variety store at the subject location in 1982.
 According to the applicant, the property has maintained this use for over 30 years.
 However, the last two permits issued in 2007 and 2009 for the subject property were for beauty services.
-Per the evidence provided, the applicant has not demonstrated that a retail use has operated at the location 180 consecutive calendar days without interruption per the Zoning Ordinance since the use became nonconforming.
-In staff's opinion, the above evidence which includes cash register tape receipts, purchase order receipts, affidavits from local businesses, and other such evidence that document the existence of a fully functioning business, is not sufficient to support the applicant's claim that 4119 Southern Avenue has been in continuous operation as a variety store since the zoning changed from C-S-C to R-T on June 1, 2010 with the adoption of the 2010 Approved Subregion 4 Master Plan and Adopted Sectional Map Amendment.
-The documentation provided all have 180 consecutive calendar day gaps since the property became nonconforming.
-The Planning Board must determine, however, if the use legally existed prior to June 1, 2010.
+Initially, the evidence submitted by the applicant which included cash register tape receipts, purchase order receipts, affidavits from local businesses, and other such evidence that documented the existence of a fully functioning business, in support of the applicant's claim that 4119 Southern Avenue has been in continuous operation as a variety store since the zoning changed from C-S-C to R-T on June 1, 2010 with the adoption of the 2010 Approved Subregion 4 Master Plan and Adopted Sectional Map Amendment.
+The documentation initially provided all had consecutive calendar day gaps since the property became nonconforming.
+Subsequently the applicant submitted additional documentation as noted below.